andreipfeiffer/tpm/README.md

 * Notify if work days + current date = deadline (-2, -5, etc)
 * Dashboard, with color coding depending on "urgency"
+* Log status change
 * Projects "finished" but not "payed", that passed X days
-* Log status change
+* Check for duplicate names on server
+* Separate 3rd party services & directives (like modals) and exclude them from test coverage

 ## Future Goals